eloise-b/de-sar-sample-data/README.md

 ## Documentation

 This repository provides examples for how to load data in two ways:
-* Using DE's STAC API, which can be run on any computer.
+* Using DE's developmentSTAC API, which can be run on any computer.
 * Using DE's development Open Data Cube, which is only available in DE's Development or Production Sandbox environment.

 If you are not a Geoscience Australia employee, you will need to use the STAC API approach.